The Tameness of Quantum Field Theory, Part I -- Amplitudes: Are non-perturbative QFT results tame?

 where $f$ is an algebraic function and $\omega$ is an algebraic form.
 A precise definition was given in \cite{Kontsevich2001}.
 In this notion one defines $\Pi_{\rm exp}$ to be a special complex number, which can be written as an integral of the form \eqref{exponentialPi} with $f$, $\omega$, and $\Sigma$ having special properties stated in \cite{Kontsevich2001,CHH}.
 In \cite{CHH} it was shown that the real and imaginary parts of $\Pi_{\rm exp}$ are volumes of certain definable sets.
 However, strong theorems, as the ones in \cite{bakker2020tame,bakker2020definability,bakker2022definable} for the period map and period integrals, are still missing.
 To make progress in this direction, it would be interesting to obtain definability results for certain exponential motives defined in the foundational work \cite{Fresan}.
 This gives a framework to consider $ \Pi_{\rm exp}(x)$ as being obtained from a suitable cohomology that varies over some space parameterized by $x$.
 It is expected that this gives a framework to discuss, for example, the definability of the modified Bessel functions.\footnote{We would like to thank Bruno Klingler for discussions on this point.} We find it interesting that tameness at the non-perturbative level forces us to tackle a new class of functions.

-Clearly, it would be helpful to know whether these functions are $\bbR_{\rm an,exp}$-definable, or perhaps definable in another o-minimal structure.
+Clearly, it would be helpful to know whether all the functions $\Pi_{\rm exp}(x)$ are definable in an o-minimal structure replacing $\bbR_{\rm an,exp}$.
 In part II we will define a structure $\bbR_{\rm QFT0}$ to which 0d QFT observables belong.
-Our question will become, is $\bbR_{\rm QFT0}$ o-minimal and if so, is it a new structure or simply $\bbR_{\rm an,exp}$.
+Our question will become, is $\bbR_{\rm QFT0}$ o-minimal and if so, is it a new structure or simply $\bbR_{\rm an,exp}$.\footnote{This question has partly been settled in version 2 of this work, since it is now clear that $\bbR_{\rm an,exp}$ is too small to define the Bessel function.
+See footnote \ref{footnotevandenDries}.}